-OM430 Strategy and Managerial Decision Making
+OM430 Strategy and Managerial Decision Making 3 credits

 This course examines the development and deployment of strategy as a critical factor in organizational success.
+(Writing Intensive).

-Crisis Management OM440
+OM440 Crisis Management

 The course develops managerial skills in crisis avoidance, management, and recovery.
 Students learn how to respond to situations creating danger to organizations, their employees, and the public.